g-e-r/lambda-edge-local-proxy/README.md

 ## Usage
 ### 1. Create a configuration file (YAML template)
-A configuration file is used to setup.
+A configuration file (similar to a CloudFormation template) is used to setup.
 The following is a minimalistic example which uses <b>src/lambda.handler</b> as a viewer request gateway proxy.
 ```yaml
 Resources: